 Adam Clayton Powell III is CCLP’s Director of Washington Programs, leading CCLP’s initiative on election cybersecurity, in association with USC’s schools of business, engineering, law and public policy and the USC Dornsife College of Letters, Arts and Sciences.
 With support from Google, this bipartisan initiative provides in-state training in all 50 states to reinforce election integrity and build defense against digital attacks.

-He also coordinates CCLP’s Washington DC programming, which includes monthly public forums on subjects ranging from public service and online media to the future of journalism.
+He also coordinates CCLP’s Washington DC programming, which includes monthly public forums on such subjects as public diplomacy, national security and the future of communications.

 Contact Powell at email@example.com or (703)-848-5232.